 Kyoto-GHG emission reductions are achieved by reductions in CO2 and non-CO2 GHGs.
 The AR5 identified two primary factors that influence the depth and timing of reductions in non-CO2 Kyoto-GHG emissions: (1) the abatement potential and costs of reducing the emissions of these gases and (2) the strategies that allow making trade-offs between them (Clarke et al., 2014).
 Many studies indicate low-cost near-term mitigation options in some sectors for non-CO2 gases compared to supply-side measures for CO2 mitigation (Clarke et al., 2014).
-A large share of this potential is hence already exploited in mitigation pathways in line with 2°C. At the same time, by mid-century and beyond, estimates of further reductions of non-CO2 Kyoto-GHGs, in
+A large share of this potential is hence already exploited in mitigation pathways in line with 2°C.

-&lt;sup>3 FOOTNOTE: In this chapter GWP-100 values from the IPCC Fourth Assessement Report are used because emissions of fluorinated gases in the integrated pathways have been reported in this metric to the database.
+3: In this chapter GWP-100 values from the IPCC Fourth Assessment Report are used because emissions of fluorinated gases in the integrated pathways have been reported in this metric to the database.
 At a global scale, switching between GWP-100 values of the Second, Fourth or Fifth IPCC Assessment Reports could result in variations in aggregated Kyoto-GHG emissions of about ±5% in 2030 (UNFCCC, 2016).

-particular $CH_4$ and $N_2O$ , are hampered by the absence of mitigation options in the current generation of IAMs which are hence not able to reduce residual emissions of sources linked to livestock production and fertilizer use (Clarke et al., 2014; Gernaat et al., 2015) (Sections 2.3.1.2, 2.4.4, Annex 2.A.2).
-Therefore, while net $CO_2$ emissions are projected to be markedly lower in 1.5°C-consistent compared to 2°C-consistent pathways, this is much less the case for methane (CH4) and nitrous-oxide (N2O) (Figures 2.6-2.7).
-This results in reductions of $CO_2$ being projected to take up the largest share of emissions reductions when moving between 1.5°C-consistent and 2°C-consistent pathways (Rogelj et al., 2015b, 2018; Luderer et al., 2018).
-If additional non- $CO_2$ mitigation measures are identified and adequately included in IAMs, they are expected to further contribute to mitigation efforts by lowering the floor of residual non- $CO_2$ emissions.
-However, the magnitude of these potential contributions has not been assessed as part of this report.
+- 1 At the same time, by mid-century and beyond, estimates of further reductions of non-CO2 Kyoto-GHGs, in - 2 particular CH4 and N2O, are hampered by the absence of mitigation options in the current generation of - 3 IAMs which are hence not able to reduce residual emissions of sources linked to livestock production and - 4 fertilizer use (Clarke et al., 2014; Gernaat et al., 2015) (Sections 2.3.1.2, 2.4.4, Supplementary - 5 Material 2.SM.1.2).
+Therefore, while net CO2 emissions are projected to be markedly lower in 1.5°C- - 6 consistent compared to 2°C-consistent pathways, this is much less the case for methane (CH4) and nitrous- - 7 oxide (N2O) (Figures 2.6-2.7).
+This results in reductions of CO2 being projected to take up the largest share - 8 of emissions reductions when moving between 1.5°C-consistent and 2°C-consistent pathways (Rogelj et al., - 9 2015b, 2018; Luderer et al., 2018).
+If additional non-CO2 mitigation measures are identified and adequately - 10 included in IAMs, they are expected to further contribute to mitigation efforts by lowering the floor of residual non-CO2 emissions.
+However, the magnitude of these potential contributions has not been assessed 11 12 as part of this report.